 Would you like a job that really makes a difference in people’s lives?
 Have you ever considered working with the elderly?
 With a healthy job sector, good career prospects and plenty of different roles available, it may be the perfect choice.

 For compassionate people, working with others in a role that feels like it truly means something is an important life pursuit.
 Many industries exist in which you can help others – whether that’s childcare, teaching, care work or working with the elderly.
 However, for some people, there’s no real substitute for the intensely rewarding nature of working with the elderly.
-Here’s are just a few reasons why…
+Here’s just a few reasons why…

 Elderly people are amazing

-Let’s start with a real positive – elderly people are often the source of some of the best stories you can hear.
+Let’s start with a positive – elderly people are often the source of some of the best stories you can hear.
 When working with the elderly, you’ll often be told stories of their youth or from the biggest events in their lives.
 These tales can span countries, loves, challenges and everything in between.
 If you’re a compassionate person, you can listen to these stories attentively and take lessons from them.
 Just the act of sitting and hearing older people out also helps them feel better, especially for those in aged care facilities who may not have many visitors.

 It’s not just care work